gitmatheus/MockFieldReader/README.md

 <img alt="apex_code_blocks" src="https://user-images.githubusercontent.com/5275754/160202862-e45a2578-de54-4c35-846e-4bdfa9de8f00.jpeg" width="70%"/>
 </p>

-<p align="center">Learn how to use dependency injection to mock non-writable fields, such as formula fields and child relationships in your tests.</p>
+<p align="center">Learn how to use dependency injection to mock read-only fields, such as formula fields and child relationships in your tests.</p>

 </br>

 A while ago we explored the [Mock Data Layer Pattern](https://github.com/gitmatheus/Mock-Data-Layer-Pattern), which allows us to mock virtually any relationships between records within your tests.
 This is especially handy when trying to improve the performance of these tests - more details on [matheus.dev](https://matheus.dev/unit-test-mock-relationships-apex/).

-Now, how can we mock formula fields and <strong>non-writable</strong> child relationships if they are, well, non-writable fields?
+Now, how can we mock formula fields and <strong>read-only</strong> child relationships if they are, well, non-writable fields?

 ## 🤔 Mocking values in read-only fields using a Mock Field Reader

 For this exploratory project, we will use a *not-so-realistic* scenario with parent and child accounts, but the intent is to create a test for the Account Trigger Handler that will use a <strong>Mock Field Reader</strong> and a <strong>Mock Data Layer</strong>.

-The <strong>Mock Field Reader</strong> will be used so we can mock two <strong>non-writable</strong> fields on the Account object.
+The <strong>Mock Field Reader</strong> will be used so we can mock two <strong>read-only</strong> fields on the Account object.

-- `Child_Accounts__r`, a non-writable child relationship on the parent record
+- `Child_Accounts__r`, a read-only child relationship on the parent record
 - `External_URL__c`, a formula field on the child record

 The trigger handler logic will update the following field: